DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 ### EasyRPG Game Engine

-Both the EasyRPG RetroArch core, which is named _RPG Maker 2000/2003 (EasyRPG)_ in the RetroArch GUI, and the standalone EasyRPG Player are supported.
+Both the EasyRPG RetroArch core, which is named _RPG Maker 2000/2003 (EasyRPG)_ in the RetroArch GUI, and the standalone EasyRPG Player are supported (the latter only supported on desktop operating systems).

-Some Linux distributions ship with the standalone EasyRPG Player in the repository and on Ubuntu-based systems it's available as a Snap.
-But for some distributions it may need to be built from source code or manually downloaded.
-For these scenarios see the [Using manually downloaded emulators on Linux](USERGUIDE-DEV.md#using-manually-downloaded-emulators-on-linux) section of this guide.

-If using the RetroArch core you can either launch games compressed as .zip archives, or you can uncompress and rename them by adding .easyrpg to the directory name.
-The latter alternative is recommended.
+You can either launch games compressed as .zip archives, or you can uncompress and rename them by adding .easyrpg to the directory name.

 Using either approach, the games should go into the `~/ROMs/easyrpg` directory.
 This is all the setup required, and here's an example of what it could look like: